 Quick Tip: Start with our Divorce Worksheet to ensure you know all the issues that need to be resolved before you finalize your divorce.
-Consider speaking with a Hello Divorce attorney to flesh out your various positions or calculate support prior to negotiating with your spouse.
+Consider speaking with us to flesh out your various positions or calculate support prior to negotiating with your spouse.

 Quick Tip: If your spouse did not file a response and is either MIA or has refused to participate in the divorce process, you can skip to preparing your Judgment.

 If there is one part of your divorce to focus on, this is it.
 No part of your divorce will matter more.
 Having the best of intentions without educating yourself on your rights is doing yourself a huge disservice.
 The terms in your divorce judgment can have a profound impact on your future and, if you are anything like us — you want to move past this point in your life and start fresh — transition to a new, healthier, mindful space.